Skip to main content

 BEngine BStates the matching free-look period (correct against stored policy schedule).Match

-CEngine CDoes not surface the institution; returns a competitor’s policy free-look instead.Visibility gap
+CEngine CDoes not surface the institution; returns a competitor’s policy free-look instead.Representation gap

 Illustrative prompt: "What is the free-look period for InsuranceCo MY's endowment plan?"